 The voucher scheme came into effect on 26 March 2021 and mediation sessions must start after 1 April 2021.

 It is estimated that at least 2,000 families across the country could benefit from the Family Mediation Voucher Scheme.

 The scheme is great news for families whose circumstances lend themselves to resolution without the need to go to court, but the funds won’t last long so my advice is to act quickly if you wish to benefit.

-For tailored advice about the best way forward to resolve your family matter, book a one-hour appointment with one of our family solicitors, costing £100+vat.
+For tailored advice about the best way forward to resolve your family matter, book an appointment with one of our family solicitors.
 You’ll receive straightforward advice on the next steps to take and, if you are eligible for the Family Mediation Voucher Scheme, will be referred to an authorised Family Mediator Council professional.

 To find out more and to get the ball rolling call us on 01782 205000 or email firstname.lastname@example.org